scverse/spatialdata/docs/glossary.md

 Vectorization is the process of converting raster data (i.e. pixel-based images) into vector format.
 For instance, a "raster" cell boundary can be "vectorized" into a polygon represented by the coordinates of the vertices of the polygon.

+### ROI

+An ROI (_Region of Interest_) is a specific subset of a dataset that highlights an area of particular relevance, such as a niche, cell, or tissue location.
+For example, an ROI may be defined as a polygon outlining a lymphoid structure.

 ### IO

 IO means input/output.
 For instance, `spatialdata-io` is about reading and/or writing data.